Pokémon Go servers are far more reliable than what they used to be back when the game launched in 2015.

 - Another source is the official Pokémon Go Twitter account, which will report on any significant outages.

-How to deal with error messages, unstable servers and the game being unresponsive
+How to deal with failed to log in, other error messages, plus unstable servers and Pokémon Go being unresponsive

 Meanwhile, you can be logged in but still encounter problems.
 A red band can appear at the top of the screen with a message such as 'GPS signal not found', 'Internet connection not found' and 'Error'.
 These suggest the issue is client side - so your phone is causing a possible issue - and so it's worth checking the strength of your phone's connection and moving location to see if that resolves the issue.
 For GPS signal specifically, turning on Wifi to get a better sense of your location might be useful too.